 I’m relaxing, and eating delicious food, I’m sure — I’m sure it’s inspiring all sorts of new culinary creations in my mind.
 I’ll tell you all about it when I return, but for now I’m soaking up some family time.

 Rosemary-Garlic Crusted Pork Chops.
-I made these super scrumptious pork chops for my parents last week.
+I made these super scrumptious crusted pork chops for my parents last week.
 It was a real drop-off — in person!
 And it was served with my Mom’s freshly made Ginger Applesauce.
 What a dreamy combination!

 I love these pork chops because although they only take a short time to prepare, they’re super flavorful, rich, juicy and tender — sounds like comfort food to me!
 Oh, and on top of it, should you decide to make them for guests, you’ll be a big hit!